wences-sanchez/Knowledge-Base/pages/Terraform (highlights).md

 		- -
 		- Note that the ASG uses a reference to fill in the launch configuration name.
 This leads to a problem: launch configurations are immutable, so if you change any parameter of your launch configuration, Terraform will try to replace it.
 Normally, when replacing a resource, Terraform deletes the old resource first and then creates its replacement, but because your ASG now has a reference to the old resource, Terraform won’t be able to delete it.

 		  To solve this problem, you can use a lifecycle setting.
 Every Terraform resource supports several lifecycle settings that configure how that resource is created, updated, and/or deleted.
 A particularly useful lifecycle setting is create_before_destroy.
 If you set create_before_destroy to true, Terraform will invert the order in which it replaces resources, creating the replacement resource first (including updating any references that were pointing at the old resource to point to the replacement) and then deleting the old resource.
-Add the lifecycle block to your aws_launch_configuration #space
+Add the lifecycle block to your aws_launch_configuration #ñspace
 		- -
 		- -
 		- What is the general syntax for creating a resource in Terraform? #card